Seagrass Ecosystem Accounting

 - Historical baselines are often unavailable due to lack of long-term monitoring

 SEEA EA recommends that reference conditions be based on expert assessment of natural or historical conditions, drawing on the best available scientific evidence.[28]
-For seagrass, sources of reference condition information include:
+Compilers should follow the SEEA EA reference-condition hierarchy on a document-and-justify basis: natural reference preferred; historical baseline where natural is not determinable; best observed as fallback; policy target where mandated for regulatory reporting.
+Sources of reference condition information include:

 - Protected marine areas with limited human disturbance